-The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.
+The multicolor powder material for the 3D printing allows you to print multi-color models, even with photo quality.

 How to color our model?
 How to save the file correctly?
 With this guide we will see how simple it is to create a toy or a figurine, even using an open source program.

 This tutorial is based on Blender but it is also applicable to other 3D software.

 Contents of the guide:

 To apply a color to a 3D model, you use a .jpg or .png image that is projected onto the model through a UV map that correlates the points of the 2D image to those of the 3D model: practically the image wraps the model, as if we made a sheet of printed paper adhere to a three-dimensional object until it was bandaged.

 To create this UV map, a command that can be called with is used U. Various options are available but the most common use is mode unwrap.

 To make it possible unwrap the object must be in its editable state, Edit mode, selected from the interaction menu.

 We will use the primitive in this example Suzanne, the snout of the little monkey included in Blender.

 You select all vertices with to, with u you open the UV mapping menu and click unwrap.